atasc/intellij-plugin-tcptunnelj/README.md

 # intellij-plugin-tcptunnelj

 ## Description
-TcpTunnelJ works as a TCP tunnel, making it an essential tool for network development.
-It enables developers to monitor and intercept TCP connections while efficiently displaying the connection data directly within your IDE.
-This makes it a highly effective solution for debugging and analyzing network communication.
+TcpTunnelJ serves as a powerful TCP tunnel, making it an invaluable tool for network development.
+It allows developers to monitor and intercept TCP connections while effectively displaying the captured data directly within the IDE.
+This makes it an ideal solution for debugging and analyzing network communications.

-It is an updated version of the original plugin Tunnellij (https://github.com/milanboruvka/tunnellij).
+This plugin is an enhanced and updated version of the original Tunnellij plugin [(available at Tunnellij GitHub Repository](https://github.com/milanboruvka/tunnellij)), offering additional features and improvements to streamline your workflow.
 <!-- Plugin description end -->

 ## Installation